Southington Drive-In 2021 Season

 CT Snapshot stopped by last summer and saw Shrek.
 They review Connecticut's fun and food.
 See what they had to say about us.

 Welcoming back, for a sixth year, Richard Chevrolet as our Corporate Sponsor

 Thanks to the crew from Fox 61 for the reporting on our opening night for our 2013 season.
 Click on the photo above to Crytal Hall's story.

 Making Southington better with these civic groups

 The Southington Drive-In is one of only three remaining outdoor venues in the state.
 Originally, the facility opened in 1955 as a for-profit business and featured movies for nearly half a century before closing in 2002.
 In 2004, Southington residents voted to purchase the property to expand nearby Recreation Park and enjoy continued outdoor activities at the nostalgic site.

 We would like to remind you that if we run out of vehicle parking in the Southington Drive-In, walk-ins are welcome to join us.
 Please park in Recreation Park off of South End Road.
 Do not park on Meriden-Waterbury Turnpike (Route 322) or at any of the nearby businesses.

 You can bring in chairs and blankets to sit around the pavilion or projection booth to see and hear the movie.
 Picnic tables are also available under the pavilion.
-Walk-ins are $2 a piece, with a $10 maximum for a family.
-Check out the rest of our ninth season as a community owned and volunteer operated season.
+Walk-ins are $3 a piece.
+Check out the rest of our twelfth season as a community owned and volunteer operated season.